rouvinerh/tp/docs/DeveloperGuide.md

 An object containing information about a user's Body Mass Index (BMI) data.
 The class automatically calculates the BMI score and determines the corresponding category, then stores that in the object.

 This class inherits from the `Health` superclass.

-**Attributes**

-1. `height`: A double value representing the height in **meters**.
-2. `weight`: A double value representing the weight in **kilograms**.
-3. `bmiValue`: A double value representing the calculated BMI value.
-4. `bmiCategory`: A String representing the BMI category
-5. `date`: A `LocalDate` object representing the date specified.

-**Methods:**

-1. `Bmi(String height, String weight, String date)`: The constructor of the Bmi class, which takes height, weight, and date as string parameters.
-2. `getBmiValue()`: Returns the calculated BMI value as a string.
-3. `getHeight()`: Returns the height value as a string.
-4. `getWeight()`: Returns the weight value as a string.
-5. `calculateBmiValue()`: Calculates the BMI value based on the provided height and weight.
-6. `getBmiCategory(double bmiValue)`: Determines and returns the BMI category as a string based on the calculated BMI value.
-7. `toString()`: Returns a string representation of the Bmi object.

 ###### [Back to table of contents](#table-of-contents)